mindlab-snu/mindlab-snu.github.io/projects/project.md

 #### Neural network based denoising / estimation
+We apply deep neural networks to the classical denoising and estimation problems in signal processing.
+Under the universal denoising setting, only with the assumption of known noise model,

 #### Multi-task reinforcement learning / continual learning
 #### External knowledge based reasoning
 #### Interpretable machine learning algorithms